LISTINGS OF KING WEST CONDOS FOR SALE

 King West is one of the fastest growing neighbourhoods in Toronto.
 Many of the old industrial buildings from the 1800s and early 1900s have been converted into residential and commercial spaces.
 Residential hard loft buildings generally have red brick exteriors, large windows and refined architectural accents; many have features like concrete floors, exposed wood beams, and exposed brick.
 King West is known to have one of the best selection of condos in the city, many designed as soft lofts with lots of light and open spaces, high ceilings, and balconies.
 Some of the King West condos for sale also contain 2-storey loft condominium townhouses.

 Oasis Alternative Secondary School

 In the 1850s King West was a busy industrial and manufacturing centre, but by the 1990s most of those businesses had moved out, and the area was run down with neglected buildings.
 In 1996, the City of Toronto enacted the King–Spadina Plan designed to attract investment to revitalize this area.
-The plan worked: developers began to build new condominiums that catered to young professionals, restaurants and nightclubs joined the mix, and a vibrant downtown neighbourhood, now commonly referred to as King West Village, emerged.
+The plan worked: developers began to build new King West condos that catered to young professionals, restaurants and nightclubs joined the mix, and a vibrant downtown neighbourhood, now commonly referred to as King West Village, emerged.